Relaxation Day May Lead To Being Sick

 “Our bodies respond to the stressors that we face.
 Sometime these reactions are not immediate as in the case of being in a car accident and our heart racing.
 Sometimes these reactions build over time and eventually they can wear us down.
-Sometimes it is not until we stop the ‘rollercoaster ride’ that our body responds and we experience these flu or cold like symptoms,” says Beverly Beuermann-King, a Canadian work-life balance expert.
+Sometimes it is not until we stop the ‘rollercoaster ride’ that our body responds and we experience these flu or cold like symptoms.

-A recent Expedia.ca survey found that 40% of Canadians are not taking all of their vacation time and the number one reason cited was that they were too busy to get away.
-Taking time off from our usual routine is important in ensuring good overall health.
+A recent Expedia.ca survey found that 40% of us are not taking all of our allotted vacation time and the number one reason cited was that we were too busy to get away.

-“Vacation time helps reduce stress and holds a range of benefits for both our physical and mental well-being,” Beuermann-King says.
-“A break from the grind can help lower your blood pressure, reduce anxiety and let you get the proper rest that’s so important to our overall health.
-Plus, according to the Expedia.ca survey, holidays make us happy – which obviously benefits our mental well-being.
-However, if you are not taking good care of yourself on a day-to-day basis by eating health, getting enough sleep and exercise or you are involved in many negative coping activities, you may find that your body will ‘act out’ the first chance it gets and that may be during your vacation.”
+However, if you are not taking good care of yourself on a day-to-day basis by eating health, getting enough sleep and exercise or you are involved in many negative coping activities, you may find that your body will ‘act out’ the first chance it gets and that may be during your vacation.

-Beverly’s Hot Tips for Celebrating National Relaxation Day:
+Beverly’s Hot Tips For Building Resiliency and For Celebrating National Relaxation Day:

 - Vacations are important to our health and well-being, so don’t wait for the ‘right’ time.
 Make plans to use all of your vacation allotment, whether it be a day off, an extended weekend or a longer vacation period.